Trusting Your Tarot Reader

-It has come to be seen as something that tells us what is going to happen and that can and will predict bad events because it is linked to and part of a mysterious world of the occult, black magic and the like.
-This articles will look at why this is and try and show you that the Tarot is not to feared and most certainly not evil, nasty or scary in anyway at all and can actually be seen as the final therapy.
+It has come to be seen as something that tells us what is going to happen and that can and will predict bad events because it is linked to and part of a mysterious world of the occult, black magic, and the like.
+This article will look at why this is and try and show you that the Tarot is not to feared and most certainly not evil, nasty or scary in any way at all and can actually be seen as the final therapy.

-Historically it is thought it began life more as a parlor game, only for the well to do when they were hand painted and gilt edged.
-The Church however, more the government at the time, saw them as a threat and so they went underground, as we do when threatened, away from bring a plaything of the rich and into the purvey of the wise women and men who dealt with herbs, healing and the care of the folk of the village.
-At some point they began to be used to fortune-telling and it is here we enter that closeted realm of the hidden and the mysterious.
+Historically it is thought it began life more like a parlor game, only for the well to do when they were hand-painted and gilt-edged.
+The Church, however, more the government at the time, saw them as a threat and so they went underground, as we do when threatened, away from bringing a plaything of the rich and into the purvey of the wise women and men who dealt with herbs, healing and the care of the folk of the village.
+At some point, they began to be used to fortune-telling and it is here we enter that closeted realm of the hidden and the mysterious.

-Thus they remained until, after the repeal of the Witchcraft Act in 1951 and the publishing boom of the 1960’s that they surfaced again, fully of color and glory, used in psychic fairs, shows and private meetings or ‘sittings’ as they were known, as a prime method of looking into the future.
-Still they retained an air of mystery though, since the knowledge they contained had to be studied and worked at to be revealed.
-Coupled with this was required an ability of being psychic and an attachment to the spiritual world of which we knew little and still arguably, know only a small amount.
+Thus they remained until, after the repeal of the Witchcraft Act in 1951 and the publishing boom of the 1960s that they surfaced again, full of color and glory, used in psychic fairs, shows, and private meetings or ‘sittings’ as they were known, as a prime method of looking into the future.
+Still, they retained an air of mystery though since the knowledge they contained had to be studied and worked at to be revealed.
+Coupled with this was the required ability to be psychic and an attachment to the spiritual world of which we knew little and still arguably, know only a small amount.

 Modern Tarot Reader’s Methods